 Bank of America is one of the world's largest financial institutions, serving individual consumers, small and middle market businesses, and large corporations with a full range of banking, investing, asset management and other financial and risk-management products and services.
 Bank of America has received numerous accolades for its workforce diversity and inclusion programs, including those from Working Mother, Black Enterprise, and Hispanic Business magazines.
 Bank of America has provided significant financial and in-kind support to NCWIT and is the national sponsor of the NCWIT Award for Aspirations in Computing.

 Google's mission is to organize the world's information and make it universally accessible and useful - for everyone.
 They also believe that everyone has the right to become an active creator of the technology that is revolutionizing the world.
 Through their pre-university outreach programs, they aspire to expose students of all backgrounds, and particularly girls, to the opportunities and excitement of careers in computing.
 Google aspires to recognize international diversity.
 The company utilizes the best talent by hiring employees of diversity to enhance different ideas and perspectives to improve the search engine's services and products.
-Google sponsors several NCWIT programs including the Award for Aspirations in Computing, Pacesetters, and Sit With Me.
+Google sponsors several NCWIT programs including NCWIT Aspirations in Computing and NCWIT Extension Services for Undergraduate Programs (ES-UP).